Raquele-Crotti/Flixter/README.md

   ```
   $ rails new flixter --database=postgresql
   ```
-Open newly created Flixter application in your text editor Go to database.yml file and edit:
+Open newly created Flixter application in your text editor and go to database.yml file and edit:
   ```
   username: postgres
   password: password
   host: localhost
   ```
     comment out last two lines on file for username and password.
 Change directory into your Flixter project
   ```
   $ cd /vagrant/src/flixter